gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Text.md

-# Text Template
+# Text template
-Provides text data to display.
+Displays text on a screen.
 It is used to display text with highlights, paragraph text or table text.

 <div class="note">
 <p><strong>Note!</strong></p>